 Flawed Reasoning: Even if the US experienced a flat temperature change for 14 years, this would not prove that global warming isn't occurring.
 The US only covers a small portion of the planet, and a 14-year period is too short to reliably indicate long-term trends over short-term variability.

 This article at WND is based on a post by James Taylor at RealClearEnergy and an article at Power Line by John Hinderaker.
-The WND article, however, was the most widely shared of the three on social media.Zeke Hausfather, Research Scientist, Berkeley Earth:
+The WND article, however, was the most widely shared of the three on social media.Zeke Hausfather, Director of Climate and Energy, The Breakthrough Institute:

 USCRN is a state-of-the-art monitoring network that covers the contiguous US, with pristine-sited triple redundant thermometers sending data automatically via satellite uplinks in real time.
 It’s an incredibly valuable resource for us to ground-truth temperatures and provides a useful check on the effectiveness of our adjustments to the much-messier weather station network—which is subject to biases from station moves, instrument changes, time of observation changes, and changes in surrounding vegetation or urban form.